Dansby Swanson Player Props: Cubs vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have the 15th-ranked team ERA among all league pitching staffs (4.57).
+- The Dodgers have a 4.57 team ERA that ranks 17th among all MLB pitching staffs.

-- Dodgers pitchers combine to allow 15 total home runs at a rate of 1.1 per game (to rank 11th in baseball).
+- Dodgers pitchers combine to surrender the 10th-fewest home runs in baseball (15 total, 1.1 per game).

-- Grove (0-1) gets the start for the Dodgers, his third of the season.
+- The Dodgers are sending Urias (3-0) to make his fourth start of the season.
+He is 3-0 with a 1.50 ERA and 20 strikeouts in 18 2/3 innings pitched.

-- The righty last appeared on Sunday against the Arizona Diamondbacks, when he tossed 3 1/3 innings, allowing nine earned runs while giving up 12 hits.
+- His most recent time out was on Tuesday against the San Francisco Giants, when the lefty went six innings, surrendering one earned run while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.